Australian Institute of Health and Welfare (2022) Drowning and submersion, AIHW, Australian Government, accessed 27 November 2022.

 % of cases with time in an ICU

-% of cases involving continuous ventilator support
+% of cases involving continous ventilatory support

-Note: Average number of days in hospital (length of stay) includes admissions that are transfers from 1 hospital to another or transfers from 1 admitted care type to another within the same hospital, except where care involves rehabilitation procedures.
+Note: Average number of days in hospital (length of stay) includes hospitalisations that are transfers from 1 hospital to another or transfers from 1 admitted care type to another within the same hospital, except where care involves rehabilitation procedures.

 Source: AIHW National Hospital Mortality Database.

-For more detailed data, see Data tables A4–A6 and D4–D8.
+For more detail, see Data tables A4–A6 and D4–D8.

-For more detailed data, see Data tables A7–A9 and D9–10.
+For more detail, see Data tables A7–9 and D9–10.

-For information on how statistics by remoteness are calculated, see Technical notes.
+For information on how the statistics were calculated by remoteness, see the technical notes.

-Technical notes—read about how the data were calculated.
+Technical notes: how the data were calculated

-Data tables—download full data tables.
+Data tables: download full data tables

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.